Derbal Yerrigan (Swan River)

 Swan River, oxygenation, transport, Djarlgarro, shark-proof, Marli, swans, swimming, boating.

-Having experienced the extensive use of rivers and harbors in European cities for public transportation, private boating, canoeing and swimming, it seemed ridiculous that here in Perth with our wide expanse of river, there is no public transport.
+Having experienced the extensive use of rivers and harbours in European cities for public transportation, private boating, canoeing and swimming, it seemed ridiculous that here in Perth with our wide expanse of river, there is no public transport.
 That experience led Neil to consider what could be introduced in the Swan and Canning rivers to encourage further engagement with our rivers, not only for the benefit of humans, but to also benefit the health of the river system through the cultivation of mussels and oxygenation of the river.
+The State Government has subsequently announced plans for an eclectic ferry system to serve the Swan River which is to be applauded.
+The initially released information on the proposed network and ferry stops does seem to miss opportunities to further enhance systems in parallel with the new benefits that the proposed ferry service will bring.
+Neil's River Pod concept shows the benefits that a multifaceted design approach can bring.

 The design service provided by Neil Cownie included speculative architectural design for the purposes of advocating for river health and river transport.